ioan-thomas/countries-rest-api/README-template.md

 			// more dark theme styles are here but removed for readability }
 	},
-	//  typography styles that remained the same for both modes are here but removed for demo })
+	//  typography styles are here but removed for example })
  ```